tanchao/tanchao.github.io/_posts/2021-07-31-tech-records.md

 ---

 ```
-This should be a WIP document for a while, a recent learning told me to keep climbing towards the peak without distractions, and I realized that I don't even have a solid target, so this document is trying to initial, improve and finalize my tech focus.
+This would be a WIP document for a period, a recent learning told me to keep climbing towards the peak without distractions, and I realized that I don't even have a solid target, so this document is trying to initial, improve and finalize my tech focus.
 ```

+## Mission Statement
+* `To Be THE Best API Service Developer`, mastered the best practice of API (including the full-stack microservices and data processes behind the scene) design, maintainenance and scale.
+* `System Performance Tuning`, continuously improving the end to end system performance on both reliability and scalability

+## Records

 ### Feb.
 2022
 * Key value: `breakdown problem into granular sub-tasks and delegate to the right people`.